rixprog/Evalo/README.md

 3. Set publish directory to `dist`
 4. Add environment variables from your `.env` file

-### Backend Deployment
+### Backend Deployment Options

-The FastAPI backend can be deployed to platforms like:

 - **Render**
 - **Heroku**
 - **AWS Lambda**
 - **GCP Cloud Functions**

-Make sure to set up the appropriate environment variables on your deployment platform.
+> ⚠️ Remember to set up the appropriate environment variables on your deployment platform.

 ## 📊 Usage